bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 APP
 @Rishi V (Apple)
  answered:
-Use SwiftData with UIKit can be used with the ModelContext's .fetch() and tailoring the results with a FetchDescriptor.
+Use SwiftData with UIKit can be used with the ModelContext's `.fetch()` and tailoring the results with a `FetchDescriptor`.

 ----